BRITE-REU/programming-workshops/source/workshops/04_R/Explore_R.rst

 ****************************

 We can save objects using the save() function.

-If we load the data set mtcars using the data() function, and decide we want to save the data.

 For example, if we loaded the mtcars dataset from data() function in R, we can then save mtcars object by specifying the object (mtcars) and the file path with an .RData extension.
 Note, we can save more than one data object in a .RData file.